karenfreemansmith/100DaysOfMLCode/README.md

 I have 6 vastly different datasets to work with now.
 I want to experiment with all the different kinds of analysis and machine learning techniques I've just finished learning.
 I tried to get a variety of data so that there would be some good/bad fit for various processes because I want to see what happens if I, say, try network analysis to solve the Titanic problem... but also, what can regression or classification do with the ASOIAF network data - anything?

 **Link(s) to work**
+* None

 ### Day 8: July 12, 2018
 **Today's Progress**: Finding and taking a first look at some more datasets.
-I'm looking at legos, credit data, school budgets, and characters from asoiaf. (evening) Completed the Lego project at DataCamp.
+I'm looking at legos, credit data, school budgets, and characters from ASOIAF. (evening) Completed the Lego project at DataCamp.

 **Thoughts**
 I'm pretty happy with the variety of the data I've got to start with.
 I've got large and small, and some sets that are intended for different types of ML.
 I want to be able to experiment a little with using different models and approaches with different types of data.
 The legos set is most similar to the problems we are looking at on the job.
 The job itself continues to be frustrating.
 I want to write code, but I keep getting directed toward setup tasks and other busy work that often seems irrelevant.
 Was a little disappointed there wasn't more to the Lego project...I hope to do more with my own Lego project.
 It was, maybe, a good starting point to help think about the datasets I'll be working with on the side.